 Top Paper Awards

-Typically, two “Top Papers” and one “Top Student-Led Paper” are selected from the pool of competitive paper submissions for ICA’s annual meeting.
+Typically, one “Top Paper” and one “Top Student-Led Paper” are selected from the pool of competitive paper submissions for ICA’s annual meeting.
 The Awards Committee selects the top papers, and the award certificates are presented at the meeting by the CAM officer in charge of the Awards Committee.
 In addition, the top student-led paper author(s) receive Travel Grants in the amount of $250.
 Funding from CAM is matched by ICA (bringing the total for the Top Student Paper Award to $500).

 Previous Top Paper Award Winners